XL-Genomics/2025_Atrial-Asymmetry/README.md

 Raw sequencing data generated in this study have been deposited in the National Institutes of Health Gene Expression Omnibus (GEO).
 Mouse snRNA-seq data (Male RA: GSM8147806, Female RA: GSM8147807, Male LA: GSM8147810, Female LA: GSM8147811) and spatial transcriptomics data (GSM8147805) are available under SuperSeries GSE261643.

 ### Methods
-Detailed methods descriptoion can be found in Methods.doc file.
+Detailed methods descriptoion can be found in Methods.docx file.